tredontho/purescript-book/text/chapter8.md

      lift2 f (pure a) (pure b) = pure (f a b)
      ```

-     where the `Apply` instance uses the `ap` function defined above.
+     Where the `Apply` instance uses the `ap` function defined above.
 Recall that `lift2` was defined as follows:

      ```hs
      lift2 :: forall f a b c.
 Apply f => (a -> b -> c) -> f a -> f b -> f c